-In the Innovative Drug industry core competencies are required in science to successfully develop new drugs, medical and regulatory affairs, to obtain marketing approval, and sales and marketing, to drive prescription volumes and receive reimbursement.
+In the Innovative Drug industry, core competencies are required in science, to successfully develop new drugs, in medical and regulatory affairs, to obtain marketing approval, and in sales and marketing, to drive prescription volumes and receive reimbursement.
 Fully integrated pharmaceutical companies build all of these core competencies, while others focus on specific areas of the value chain.
 For example, biotech companies focus on the development of new drugs derived from either biotechnology or chemistry.
 Specialty pharmaceutical companies focus on understanding the dynamics of end-users, obtaining reimbursement and building distribution networks.

 In order for pharmaceutical companies to launch new drugs, a rigorous approval process must be undertaken with the national regulatory authorities in the countries in which the products will be marketed.
-PhRMA, a U.S. based pharmaceutical industry group, estimates that it takes, on average, up to 15 years for an experimental drug to advance from the laboratory to the market, that only 5 in 10,000 compounds that are screened eventually progress to human testing and that only 1 of such compounds is ultimately approved for sale.
-Generally, Pre-clinical Studies may take place over a 3 to 6 year period.
-Thereafter, and depending on the success rate of the Pre-clinical Studies, the actual Phase II and Phase III clinical trials may take up to 7 years.
-In addition, the regulatory review and approval process by the FDA and the TPD could take an additional 1 to 3 years.
-Finally, there may be post-marketing phase IV Clinical Studies required by both the FDA and the TPD to strengthen marketing claims of approved products.
+PhRMA, a U.S. based pharmaceutical industry group, estimates that it takes, on average, up to 15 years for an experimental drug to advance from the laboratory to the market, that only five in 10,000 compounds that are screened eventually progress to human testing and that only one of such compound is ultimately approved for sale.
+Generally, pre-clinical studies may take place over a three to six year period.
+Thereafter, and depending on the success rate of the pre-clinical studies, the actual phase I, phase II and phase III clinical trials may take up to seven years.
+In addition, the regulatory review and approval process by the FDA and the TPD could take an additional one to three years.
+Finally, there may be post-marketing phase IV clinical studies required by both the FDA and the TPD to strengthen marketing claims of approved products.
 By focusing on late-stage drugs, the Corporation believes that the risks, costs and time frames for approval may be reduced.